"Prom Night" (1980) Review

 Prom Night may be an interesting watch from a historical perspective, but it certainly isn't one of the Great Slasher Films by any means.
 One has to wonder if it would be held in such high regard today (or if it would even be remembered today) if it weren't for the presence of Jamie Lee Curtis.
 Film quality aside, it seems that 1980 audiences just couldn't get enough of seeing J.L.C. being pursued by murderous lunatics, therefore the film made money and eventualy inspired three belated, unrelated sequels (1987's better-than-you'd-expect Hello Mary Lou: Prom Night II, 1990's passable Prom Night III: The Last Kiss, and 1992's godawful Prom Night IV: Deliver Us From Evil, A widely-hated, PG-13 "remake" appeared in 2008, which I've also been unfortunate enough to see.
 Let's put it this way: if I were forced at gunpoint to choose between the 1980 Prom Night or the 2008 version, my response would be "Just pull the trigger already."

-I acquired Prom Night on a budget priced eight-movies-on-2-DVDs set entitled The Midnight Horror Collection, released by the fine folks at Echo Bridge Entertainment (who are quickly becoming this budget horror hound's best friend).
+I acquired Prom Night on a budget priced eight-movies-on-2-DVDs set entitled The Midnight Horror Collection, released by the fine folks at Echo Bridge Entertainment.
 I feel compelled to warn potential viewers that Echo Bridge didn't bother to remaster or otherwise clean up their print of the film before tranferring it to DVD; the picture and sound quality is so wishy-washy at times that I might as well have been watching a beat up VHS tape.
 Nighttime scenes (which take up the bulk of the film) are so dark that sometimes all I could make out were shadowy figures moving about in what looked like black tar.
-I have higher hopes for some of the other films on this compilation DVD, which are destined, of course, to become future "It Came From the Bargain Bin!" entries.